 Pursuant to section 46 of the Financial Management and Accountability Act 1997, the Inspector-General continues to maintain an Audit Committee with an independent chair.
 The Audit Committee met three times during 2006-07.

 The Inspector-General and the Deputy Inspector-General comprise the Remuneration Committee.
 The Inspector-General has entered into Australian Workplace Agreements (AWAs) with all employees which provide for performance and remuneration review processes.
-The introduction of a performance management system provides for performance being reviewed formally on an annual basis and informally on a six monthly basis.
+The Inspector-General's performance management system provides for performance being reviewed formally on an annual basis and informally on a six monthly basis.
 The size of the agency allows for regular and continual discussion of performance with all staff members.
 Since all staff directly report to both the Inspector-General and the Deputy Inspector-General, employees are provided ongoing informal feedback on their performance.

 Corporate planning and reporting

 The Inspector-General of Taxation Act 2003 provides a clear statement of the role and activities of the Inspector-General.
 The work program shapes and determines the activities of the agency.
 Administratively, the agency draws heavily on the facilities of the Treasury under a formal service level agreement.
 All day-to-day account processing is undertaken by Treasury utilising the Treasury accounting system infrastructure.
 However, a financial controller (part-time) is employed on a contract basis and reports directly to the Chief Financial Officer (Deputy Inspector-General).
 The Deputy Inspector-General is responsible, with input from the Inspector-General, for settling portfolio budget statements, ongoing maintenance of cash flow and monthly reporting of financial position.

 Under the Financial Management and Accountability Act 1997, the Office of the Inspector-General meets its specific risk management requirements through an integrated framework.
 The following are the key components of the risk management framework: